italobusi/draft-poidt-teas-actn-poi-assurance/draft-poidt-teas-actn-poi-assurance.md

 EDITORS NOTE: Replace RFC YYYY with the RFC number of {{!I-D.ietf-teas-actn-poi-applicability}} once it has been published.

-In general, assurance involves detection and localization of link failures and performance degradation as well as re-routing (protection).
+In general, service assurance involves fault detection and localization; performance monitoring as well as re-routing (protection).

 Two cases will be considered:
 1. using grey interfaces on routers' ports, as outlined in {{!I-D.ietf-teas-actn-poi-applicability}}